jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

 ```

 ## Conclusion and further reading
 Congratulations!
-You have successfully created an asynchronous CloudFlow
+You have successfully created an asynchronous SemWES
 workflow which includes proper token-based access restriction and reports an
 HTML status page.

-If you want to, you can now deploy the service on the CloudFlow platform and
+If you want to, you can now deploy the service on the SemWES platform and
 afterwards integrate it into a workflow.
 Head over to the [deployment
 manual](../../service_implementation/deployment_automated.md) for details.